PmagPy/PmagPy-docs/intro.md

 Documentation notebooks ✏️
 ^^^

-See capabilities of PmagPy functions within these documentation Jupyter notebooks
+See capabilities of PmagPy functions within these documentation Jupyter notebooks.
 :::

 :::{grid-item-card}